gitjuzer/AFP-ENG-2018/Requirement specification.md

 6. Multiplayer
 7. Adding monetization
 8. Level Editing, so users can create their own levels!
-9. Monetization varies acording to the level
+9. Monetization varies acording to the level.
+10. Friendlist: So users can have friends, make groups.
+11. Chat.
+Thus we have friendlist, we can add chatiing service as well.
+12. Android/iOS support?

 # Requirements List
 1. Words/Images need to appear on screen